 How you can prevent these problems.

-BUT if you would rather stay with a dry food kibble diet for your dog, there is evidence that choosing the biggest kibble size you can find will reduce the severity of any gum inflammation.
+Some people advocate a raw meat diet for dogs, as being better for dental health, but there are other problems associated with this.
+If you are staying with a dry food kibble diet for your dog, there is evidence that choosing the biggest kibble size you can find will reduce the severity of any gum inflammation.
 So look for the BIG kibble.
 This strategy works even better if you add a dog dental stick for your dog to chew on.

 Unfortunately most dog dental chews are not that great, as they contain sugar and salt to make them attractive to your dog.
 The problem is that a dog's saliva does not contain an important enzyme called amylase, which breaks down sugars.
-Without amylase, any sugar in that chew stick will stay on the dog's teeth, literally providing a feast for the bacteria in the dental plaque that we are trying to remove!
+Without amylase, any sugar in that chew stick will stay on the dog's teeth, feeding the bacteria in the dental plaque that we are trying to remove!

 So try to look for chew sticks or toys that do not contain sugar, such as rawhide strips.
 These will work much better at removing plaque, especially when combined with a big-size kibble.